 - Sufficient physical stamina to remain standing for long periods of time.

-Applicants who consider a career in nursing should be aware that during the course of their nursing education and subsequent employment they are likely to be working in situations where exposure to infectious diseases is possible.
-This is an occupational risk for all health care workers.
+Applicants considering a career in nursing may also be exposed to infectious diseases during their course of study and in subsequent employment in the field and are likely to work in situations where exposure to infectious disease is possible.
+This is an occupational health risk for all health care workers.
 Persons should not become health care workers unless they recognize and accept this risk.
-Proper education and strict adherence to well established infection-control guidelines, however, can reduce the risk to a minimum.
+Proper education and strict adherence to well established infection-control guidelines can reduce this risk to a minimum.
 Thorough education in infection control procedures is an important part of the nursing program of study.

 The nursing program prepares graduates for entry-level positions in the nursing profession.

-Successful completion of the program of study qualifies graduates to receive an Associate in Applied Science degree and apply to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) leading to state licensure as a registered nurse.
+Successful completion of the program of study qualifies graduates to receive an Associate in Applied Science degree and apply to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) which is necessary to obtain state licensure as a registered nurse.

-Applicants should be aware that the Michigan Board of Nursing might deny a license to an applicant who has been convicted of a criminal offense or is addicted to drugs or alcoholic beverages.
+Applicants should be aware that the Michigan Board of Nursing may deny a license to an applicant who has been convicted of a criminal offense or is addicted to drugs or alcoholic beverages.

 The program is approved by the Michigan State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly known as the National League for Nursing Accrediting Commission.
 Their address is 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 Phone 404.975.5000; Fax 404.975-5020; http://www.acenursing.org